-For internal fraud, we can manage your disciplinary and employment processes.
-For external fraud, our experience includes cyber-fraud (ransomware, copied websites, online fraud, cloaked email addresses) as well as fraud by third parties who are managing your money.
+- manage external fraud risks including cyber-fraud (ransomware, copied websites, online fraud, cloaked email addresses) as well as fraud by third parties who are managing your money;

 If fraud’s on your mind, gives us a ring or pop in for a free half-hour consultation.
 Ask for Rob Oakley or Mindy Jhittay on 020 7551 7777, or email [email protected].

-Action Fraud is the police’s national centre for reporting fraud and cyber-crime.
+Action Fraud is the police’s national centre for reporting fraud and cyber crime.

-The Fraud Advisory Panel explains best practice in preventing, detecting, investigating and prosecuting fraud.
+The Fraud Advisory panel explains best practice in preventing, detecting, investigating and prosecuting fraud.